 No outdoor kitchen is complete without a place to enjoy your delicious creations and entertain friends and family.
 Popular in today’s design is low seating away from the outdoor cooking areas.
 Consider a large, low table for guests to place drinks and plates while socializing.
 Place a counter with bar stools near the cooking and bartending work areas for informal gathering.
 Create multiple areas to eat and drink throughout the outdoor space wherever space permits.

-Consider which items will require storage within the outdoor kitchen area.
+Consider which items will require storage within the outdoor kitchen setup.
 Most outdoor kitchens are not critter-proof and are subject to dust and pollen as well as temperature fluctuations, humidity and precipitation.
 Therefore, utensils, glasses, plates and other non-food items are best stored in plastic containers within the cabinetry.

 Convenience and food safety warrant a plan for an outdoor refrigerator and air-tight storage bins.
 Air-tight bins can be found in a myriad of sizes and help to keep pests out while offering accessibility.
 Danver’s custom-designed cabinets easily accommodate this type of storage containment.